highcharts-for-python/highcharts-maps/docs/using.rst

 JavaScript library.
 If in doubt, take a look at their extensive `documentation <https://www.highcharts.com/docs/index>`_ and in particular their `API reference`_.
-Because **Highcharts for Python** and **Highcharts Stock for Python** wrap the Highcharts API, their design is heavily shaped by Highcharts JS' own design - as one should expect.
+Because **Highcharts for Python** and **Highcharts Maps for Python** wrap the Highcharts API, their design is heavily shaped by Highcharts JS' own design - as one should expect.

 However, one of the main goals of the **Highcharts for Python** toolkit is to make the